 And on our products development service page, you can get all the details.

 More productive brainstorming

 There are all kinds of customers out there.
-We are occasionally approached by knowledgeable experts, and we enjoy learning from them.
+Experts occasionally approach us, and we enjoy learning from them.
 But there is a certain type of customer from the small business community… To say they know nothing about technology would be an overstatement.
-Brainstorms with these people are a challenge, but OOD helps keep them in shape.
+Brainstorms with these people are challenging, but OOD helps keep them in shape.

 Our brainstorms take 40 to 60 minutes now, as opposed to 2.5 to 3 hours before OOUX

 We grab user personas, put the datasheet on the table, and discuss just one object the whole time, such as "how Jack interacts with 'Vacancy'".
 The customer has no leeway to become distracted or digress.
 Our brainstorms used to last 2.5 to 3 hours; now, 40 to 60 minutes is all it takes.

 We have set up continuous knowledge sharing between our teams without coercion.

 The practice of OOUX calls for a uniform shared document containing all key product knowledge.
 Team members usually join the project once there are clear outputs from the preceding phases and a task specification is ready for their part of the job.
 With OOUX, all project members can get on board a lot earlier, which means they will also detect inconsistencies much earlier.
 Those can and ought to be discussed immediately and followed up with the appropriate changes to the design and documentation.
 We are all familiar with the onerous unpleasantness that ensues from errors unexpectedly discovered in an SRS that has already been agreed upon with the customer, and we know how reluctant the project team will be to make even direly necessary changes in the design.

 The content design comes easier.